 - We will have you try on a pair of contacts and evaluate your cornea using a special microscope to look at the alignment and movement of the lenses.

 Once we determine the appropriate lens for your refractive error and the anatomy of your eyes, we will write you a prescription for the appropriate power, shape and diameter of the lenses that are right for you.
 You will wear these lenses for a few weeks as a trial and then have a follow-up exam to discuss making any necessary adjustments.

 Why You Should Choose Vista Eye Specialists for Your Eye Care Needs

 Voted a Top Eye Doctor by Northern Virginia Magazine, Dr. Binoy Jani and the staff at Vista Eye Specialists are the preferred choice for patients seeking comprehensive eye care in Fredericksburg and Culpeper, Virginia.
 Our board-certified eye doctors combine experience with a compassionate and personalized approach to provide exceptional, family eye care for patients of all ages.
-To schedule an eye exam, please call 1-888-393-5264 today.
+To schedule an eye exam, please contact one of our offices today.